apache/rocketmq/.github/ISSUE_TEMPLATE/issue_template.md

 ---

-The issue tracker is **ONLY** used for bug report and feature request.
+The issue tracker is **ONLY** used for bug report(feature request need to follow [RIP process](https://github.com/apache/rocketmq/wiki/RocketMQ-Improvement-Proposal)).
 Keep in mind, please check whether there is an existing same report before your raise a new one.

 Alternately (especially if your communication is not a bug report), you can send mail to our [mailing lists](http://rocketmq.apache.org/about/contact/).
 We welcome any friendly suggestions, bug fixes, collaboration and other improvements.